Cleaning After Fire

-- If you must vacuum, do so with genuine HEPA filters or use a high-quality shop/industrial vacuum outfitted with a high-efficiency particulate filter and a disposable collection filter bag.
-Some ash may contain asbestos, dioxin and heavy metals, so do your best to not stir it up again.
+- If you must vacuum, do so with genuine HEPA filters or use a high quality shop/industrial vacuum outfitted with a high-efficiency particulate filter and a disposable collection filter bag.
+Some ash may contain asbestos, dioxin and heavy metals; do your best to not stir it up again.
 Special attachments can be used to clean ash from gutters, so that it will not blow back over outdoor spaces.
 Use care when changing filters on devices since fine particulates will probably be released back into the air.

 - If you are using a broom or mop, sweep gently so you don’t aerosolize ash.
-Do not use a leaf blower because it will spread fine particulate everywhere and be hazardous.
-Wet-mopping is better than sweeping.
+Do not use a leaf blower because it will spread fine particulates everywhere and be hazardous.
+Wet mopping is better than sweeping.
 Dispose of used mop heads.

 - Avoid skin contact with ash, and no one with heart or lung conditions should handle ash cleanup.

 Top 10 Tips for Post Disaster Home Restoration from HUD